adam-cowley/twitch-project/docs/04-authentication.md

 ```

-This is because we've not yet registered the `ValidationPipe` to the the test application used within the test.
+This is because we've not yet registered the `ValidationPipe` to the test application used within the test.
 We'll have to add this line using the `useGlobalPipes` function as we did in `main.ts`:

 ```ts
 // app.e2e-spec.ts